WiX-Toolset-Pills-15mg/Rollback-Custom-Action/README.md

 **2) The sources**

 The `sources` directory contains a functional example.
-Scattered throughout the code, you can find short comments that highlight the steps, described in the previously discussed article.
+Scattered throughout the code, you can find short comments that highlight the steps, described in the previously mentioned article.

 > Hint: Search for the `Step 1` text in the source code.